trailofbits/vast-benchmarks/benchmarks/linux_kernel/linux_testing_guide.md

 ## Foreword

-These instructions were tested and written on an `XPS 13 9310` machine running `Ubuntu 22.04.4 LTS x86_64`.
+These instructions were tested and written on `Ubuntu 22.04.4 LTS x86_64`.

 ## Prerequisites